 The MOVE-SAVE-FILES statement enables both save files and node save files to be moved conveniently from disk or Net-Storage to tape.
-The statement combines the steps data backup, copying and deletion of a number of save files or node save files on disk.
-It is thus also used to reorganize a disk.
+Moreover, from HSMS V12.0A save files can also be moved from tape to public disk or Net-Storage.
+The statement combines the steps copying and deletion of a number of save files or node save files from original storage.
+It is thus also used to reorganize a disk or free tapes (only HSMS as of V12.0A).